Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence in the Teacher-Student Relationship

-My teacher talks often about “keeping your work in the basement”.
+My teacher often talks about “keeping your work in the basement”.
 I think this is brilliant!
-It is important for those who are working with people who are vulnerable or needing guidance to be mindful of “keeping your work in the basement” as a means of avoiding narcissistic co-dependence.
-I understand keeping it in the basement to mean that spiritual teachers and guides must never think or act like they are important or have all the answers.
-We are all human, therefore, flawed at best, but equally amazing and beautiful.
-The ego can tell us we are better or worse than others, it is a lie.
-It is true that some of us may have developed and grown mentally, emotionally or spiritually, but that does not make us better.
-As far as I know, we all put food in one end and it comes out another end.
+It is important for those who are working with people who are vulnerable or need guidance to be mindful of “keeping your work in the basement” as a means of avoiding narcissistic co-dependence.
+I understand that keeping it in the basement means that spiritual teachers and guides must never think or act like they are important or have all the answers.
+We are all human, therefore flawed at best, but equally amazing and beautiful.
+The ego can tell us we are better or worse than others; it is a lie.
+Some of us may indeed have developed and grown mentally, emotionally, or spiritually, but that does not make us better.
+As far as I know, we all put food in one end, and it comes out another end.
 In some shape or form, we all experience birth and death, fear and safety, connection and separation, love and hate, and the entire spectrum of emotions.
-The degree in which one of us experiences any of these emotions fluctuates from person-to-person and minute-to-minute.
+The degree to which one of us experiences any of these emotions fluctuates from person to person and minute to minute.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - eve-ensler-quote-it-seems-to-me-that-we-spend-an-inordinate-amount-of